humorless/cepave_riemann/README.md

    riemann-client query 'true'
    ```

-2. Query only the index related to HOSTGROUP_INFO and certain host named as 'owl-docker'
+2. Query only the index which :service is HOSTGROUP_INFO and :tags array contains 'owl-group'
    ```
-   riemann-client query 'tagged "owl-docker" and description = "HOSTGROUP_INFO"'
+   riemann-client query 'tagged "owl-group" and service = "HOSTGROUP_INFO"'

    ```
    or simply